WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 The TLS client authentication public key certificate of a Trust Network Participant's back-end system.

 #### Trust Network Participant - Transport Layer Security (TNP<sub>UP</sub>)
-The public key certificate that a Trust Network Participant uses to sign data packages that are uploaded to the TNG.
+The public key certificate that a Trust Network Participant uses to sign data packages that are uploaded to the GDHCN.

 #### Trust Network Participant Verifier
 A system utilized by a Trust Network Participant to verify the digital signature of a Verifiable Digital Health Certificate.